ericsonga/APCSAReview/_sources/Unit4-Iteration/FRQcalendar.rst

 If you know that 1/1/2019 was a Tuesday (2) using the firstDayYear method, and you know that today is the nth day of the year using the dayOfYear method, you can figure out what day of the week today is by adding those together.
 Try some examples.

+.. reveal:: dow_r1
+   :showtitle: Reveal Problem
+   :hidetitle: Hide Problem
+   :optional:

     .. mchoice:: dow1
         :answer_a: Wednesday (3)
         :answer_b: Thursday (4)
         :answer_c: Friday (5)
         :answer_d: Saturday (6)
         :correct: c
         :feedback_a: Since 1/1/19 is a Tuesday, Jan.
 4th 2019 is 3 days later.
         :feedback_b: Since 1/1/19 is a Tuesday, Jan.
 4th 2019 is 3 days later.
         :feedback_c: Since 1/1/19 is a Tuesday, Jan.
 4th 2019 is 3 days later on a Friday.
         :feedback_d: Since 1/1/19 is a Tuesday, Jan.
 4th 2019 is 3 days later.

         If firstDayOfYear(2019) returns 2 for a Tuesday for 1/1/2019, what day of the week is Jan.
 4th 2019?

+.. reveal:: dow_r2
+   :showtitle: Reveal Problem
+   :hidetitle: Hide Problem
+   :optional:

     .. mchoice:: dow2
         :answer_a: firstDayOfYear(2019) + dayOfYear(1,4,2019)
         :answer_b: firstDayOfYear(2019) + dayOfYear(1,4,2019) - 1
         :answer_c: firstDayOfYear(2019) - dayOfYear(1,4,2019)
         :answer_d: firstDayOfYear(2019) * dayOfYear(1,4,2019)
         :correct: b
         :feedback_a: You must start at the firstDayOfYear and add on the days following up until that date - 1 since you start counting at 1.
         :feedback_b: You must start at the firstDayOfYear and add on the days following up until that date - 1 since you start counting at 1.
         :feedback_c: You must start at the firstDayOfYear and add on the days following up until that date.
         :feedback_d: You must start at the firstDayOfYear and add on the days following up until that date.

         Which of the following expressions return the right value for the day of the week (5) for Jan.
 4th 2019 given that firstDayOfYear(2019) returns 2 and dayOfYear(1,4,2019) returns 4?

+.. reveal:: dow_r3
+   :showtitle: Reveal Problem
+   :hidetitle: Hide Problem
+   :optional:

     .. mchoice:: dow3
         :answer_a: 1
         :answer_b: 2
         :answer_c: 3
         :answer_d: 9
         :correct: b
         :feedback_a: Since 1/1/19 is a Tuesday (2), Jan.
 8th 2019, the 8th day of the year, is 7 days later, but since there are only 7 days of the week, so we need to start over at 0 on each Sunday.
         :feedback_b: Since 1/1/19 is a Tuesday, Jan.
 8th 2019 is 7 days later so would fall on the same day of the week.
         :feedback_c: Since 1/1/19 is a Tuesday, Jan.
 8th 2019 is 7 days later.
         :feedback_d: Since 1/1/19 is a Tuesday (2), Jan.
 8th 2019, the 8th day of the year, is 7 days later, but since there are only 7 days of the week, so we need to start over at 0 on each Sunday.

         If firstDayOfYear(2019) returns 2 for a Tuesday for 1/1/2019, what day of the week from (0-6 where 0 is Sunday) is Jan.
 8th 2019?

 If we used the formula in exercise 4-10-4 above for the date in exercise 4-10-5 above, we would get 10: